-Instrumental drawing has strict guidelines for the way drawings are laid out and arranged.
-These guidelines or conventions are set out by the International Standards Organisation (ISO) and Standards Australia (ASA).
+Technical drawings have strict guidelines for the way drawings are laid out and arranged.
+These guidelines or conventions are set out by the International Standards Organisation (ISO) and Standards Australia (AS).
 This ensures that every designer produces drawings that can be read by every manufacturer, builder, assembler or user around the world.

 When drawing an instrumental drawing you will need to use an appropriately sized piece of paper.
 Most students chose A3 for convenience however, depending on the part being drawn; A4 or A2 are acceptable sizes.
 In accordance with Australian Standards, the image below shows the correct sizes for ISO A drawing sheets.